daiasjose08/DevOpsLab/Lab03Testing/README.md

 This should now appear as another authenticator in your list.

 > [!WARNING]
-> Enusre you remove this authenticator when you are done.
+> ensure you remove this authenticator when you are done.
 Whilst you need the secret, it should not be an option.

 > {!TIP] All these secrets and passwords are passed as plain text in our lab, in a production and alm scenarios, these will be kept within a key vault to ensure they are not shared.